codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 - the main - `cf-redis`, to store sessions, cache, etc;
 - `cf-store`, to store triggers;

-At the time of writing nly the first one can be replaced by external Redis service, the `cf-store` DB is used as a local storage for triggers and should run along with the installation.
+At the time of writing only the first one can be replaced by external Redis service, the `cf-store` DB is used as a local storage for triggers and should run along with the installation.